Alignc0/Alignc0/README.md

 - 📧 Mail: alignc3825@gmail.com
 - 🌐 [LinkedIn (https://www.linkedin.com/in/ali-gen%C3%A7-567785246/)]
-- 🧠 Yeni şeyler öğrenmeye ve ekip çalışmasına her zaman açığım!
+- 🧠 I am always open to learning new things and working in teams!

 ---